Woman with laptop and notebook at table with another woman in bright room

 • New experiences you want to have in college

 Maybe you showed great determination by spearheading a high school cleanup club.
 Or you demonstrated your empathy by knitting scarves and hats for deployed soldiers.
 Or you spent weeks painting a picture that now hangs in your high school counselor's office.
-These are the things that admission committee wants to hear about.
+These are the things that the admission committee wants to hear about.

 Related: What to Expect From College Admission Interviews